Crispy Sweet Potato Croquettes with Bacon

 - To make the breading, in a shallow dish, beat the eggs until thoroughly liquid.
 Place the panko in a separate dish.

 - Roll each ball first in the panko, then in the egg wash, then again in the panko, shaking off the excess panko and letting the excess egg wash drip off.
 Repeat until all the croquettes are coated.

-- In a wok, heat 2 inches of oil over medium high heat.
+- In a wok or skillet, heat 2 inches of oil over medium high heat.
 Once the oil is hot, lower the heat to medium, or until the oil just maintains a simmer.
 Fry the croquettes in batches until golden brown, 1 or 2 minutes per side.
 Remove the croquettes with a slotted spoon and drain on paper towels.
-Serve immediately.
+Serve warm.